 With the help of Ancestry.com, our database, connection to Lenape Spiritual Leaders, and self-knowledge of those who already know which clan they belong to, we are close to the means of identifying and appointing clans as a whole.
 Ways of revitalizing our Clan System are by first identifying those who know their clan.
 From that point on, we use the genealogy we have to assign all of the females of that lineage the same Clan.
 (Meaning, if you were of Wolf Clan, your mother, grandmother, great-grandmother, and so on would all be recognized as Wolf Clan.)
 We’d go as far back as our database would allow.
 And then, we’d go back down the bloodline, applying the clan to each immediate descendant of those women.
 And this process continues, going back and forth as needed.
 From just knowledge of one person’s clan, you can begin to assign hundreds of members’ clans.
 When it comes to assigning a clan to adopted members and tribal members whose mother was not of Native descent, members are assigned to the Turkey Clan (as most of the Turkey Clan historically are dwindling in numbers).

-Volunteering members are beginning to put together an Ancestry Clan Tree on Ancestry.com.
+Volunteering members are beginning to put together an Ancestry Clan Tree utilizing Ancestry.com.
 The link below will show a number of enrolled members, their ancestors, and working assigned clans.
 As we continue to thrive, this database will continue to grow and be worked on to the point of being able to assign clans during enrollment!